underscoreio/essential-slick/src/pages/joins.md

   innerJoin(rooms).on(_._1.roomId === _.id)
 ```

-Either way, when it comes to the `query` itself we're using pattern matching again to unpick the results of `inner`, and adding additional guard conditions (which will be a `WHERE` clause in SQL), and mapping to the columns we want.
+Either way, when it comes to the `query` itself we're using pattern matching again to unpick the results of `inner`, and adding additional guard conditions (which will be a `WHERE` clause in SQL).

+Finally, we mapping to the columns we want: content, user name, and room title.

 ### Left Join

 A left join (a.k.a. left outer join), adds an extra twist.
 Now we are selecting all the records from a table, and matching records from another table _if they exist_, and if not we will have `NULL` values in the query result.

 For an example of from our chat schema, observe that messages can optionally be sent privately to another user.
 So let's say we want a list of all the messages and who they were sent to.
-Visually the left outer join is as shown in figure 4.2.
+Visually the left outer join is as shown in figure 5.2.

 ![A visualization of the left outer join example.
 Selecting messages and associated recipients (users).
 For similar diagrams, see [A Visual Explanation of SQL Joins][link-visual-joins], _Coding Horror_, 11 Oct 2007.](src/img/left-outer.png)